A guide To Emergency Shelters & Housing Registries

-This information was dapted from the City of Edmonton’s Community Services and Guidelines & Homeward Trust’s Winter Emergency Resource Guide.
+This information was adapted from the City of Edmonton’s Community Services and Guidelines & Homeward Trust’s Winter Emergency Resource Guide.
 Updated NOV 201 2 BY MNA.
-For further informatiopn and referals call 211.
-For more resource guides visit the Inner City Bulletin Board (2nd Floor, Stanley Milner Library)
+For further information and referrals, call 211.
+For more resource guides, visit the Inner City Bulletin Board (2nd Floor, Stanley Milner Library)

 Emergency Housing/ Eviction Information

 If you need emergency housing, you may want to contact:

 -Employment Immigration @ Industry Crisis Unit at 780-644-5135 or Child Welfare Crisis Line at 780-427-3390

 -If you believe you have been unfairly evicted, you may want to contact the following organizations:

 a) Edmonton Community Legal Centre (unless rent has not been paid) 780-702-1725

 b) Landlord Tenant Advisory Board 780-496-5959

 Please note that all income subsidized permanent/ transitional housing agencies in Edmonton currently have long wait lists.
 Finding a private landlord and applying for an Alberta Rent Supplement can sometime be a faster way to get housing.

 a) Boyle Street Community Services 10116 105 Avenue, 780-424-4104